icsga/Yazz/README.md

 ## Compiling, running and troubleshooting

 Yazz should run on both MacOS and Linux.
-Assuming you have the Rust toolchain installed, a simple "cargo build --release" should download all dependencies and compile everything.
+Assuming you have the Rust toolchain installed, a simple `cargo run --release` should download all dependencies, compile everything and run the synth.

-For Linux, the dev-package for ALSA needs to be installed (usually libasound2-dev, see https://github.com/RustAudio/cpal for more infos).

-Make sure to run the release version, otherwise the audio engine might have performance problems (it's not optimized yet):
+Make sure to run the release version, otherwise the audio engine might have performance problems (it's not optimized yet).

-cargo run --release
+For Linux, the dev-package for ALSA needs to be installed (usually libasound2-dev or alsa-lib-devel, see https://github.com/RustAudio/cpal for more infos).

-Yazz connects to MIDI device 1 per default, which is probably incorrect for most systems.
-If you get a MIDI port error on startup, try connectin to device 0 instead:

-cargo run --release -- -m 0
+Yazz connects to MIDI port 0 per default.
+If you get a MIDI port error on startup, or if Yazz doesn't react to MIDI messages, try connecting to a different port with `cargo run --release -- -m 1`.

-If you get a "file not found" error on startup, please create a "data" folder in the directory you are starting the program from.

 Check the documentation for additional command line parameters.